ryantaplin/docker-read-write-servlet/README.md

 - ~~Apply database update mechanism to application~~.
 - ~~Apply some logic to input data (unmarshalling/validation/manipulation)~~
 - ~~Create database schema~~.
-- Create script to apply database schema if tables don't exist.
+- ~~Create script to apply database schema if tables don't exist~~.
 - Think about how to do database versioning. (via script?)
 - ~~Successfully deploy MySQL to docker (requires dualboot of Ubuntu)~~
 - ~~Create docker file for application using base JRE image~~.